-- Environmental Review for Activity/Project that is Exempt or Categorically Excluded not subject to 24 CFR 58.5, or - Environmental Review for Activity/Project that is Categorical Excluded subject to 24 CFR 58.5, or - Environmental Assessment and documentation (maps, plans, etc). - Statutory Checklist and evidence of compliance with the laws listed at 24 CFR Part
+- Environmental Review for Activity/Project that is Exempt or Categorically Excluded not subject to 24 CFR 58.5, or - Environmental Review for Activity/Project that is Categorical Excluded subject to 24 CFR 58.5 and complete narrative and documentation (required maps, plans, etc.) for each Compliance Factor for all the laws and authorities, or - Environmental Assessment and complete narrative and documentation (required

-- Compliance Documentation Checklist and evidence of compliance with the laws listed at 24 CFR Part 58.6 - Certification of Exemption for grant administration and design costs; - Copies of Environmental Public Notices (including proof of publication), including: - Concurrent Notice of the Finding of No Significant Effect and Notice of Intent to Request Release of Funds, - Notice of Early Public Review (Floodplains and Wetlands); - Notice of Explanation (Floodplains and Wetlands). - Correspondence with environmental regulatory agencies (including documentation that the Concurrent Notice was submitted); - Comments received pursuant to the Public Notices and the response from the local government; - Evidence the Request for Release of Funds was submitted to DCA, and - Release of Funds Letter from DCA.
+- maps, plans, etc.) for each Compliance Factor for all laws and authorities. - Statutory Checklist and evidence of compliance with the laws listed at 24 CFR Part 58.5 - Compliance Documentation Checklist and evidence of compliance with the laws listed at 24 CFR Part 58.6 - Certification of Exemption for grant administration and design costs; - Copies of Environmental Public Notices (including proof of publication), including: - Concurrent Notice of the Finding of No Significant Effect and Notice of Intent to Request Release of Funds, - Notice of Early Public Review (Floodplains and Wetlands); - Notice of Explanation (Floodplains and Wetlands). - Correspondence with environmental regulatory agencies (including documentation that the Concurrent Notice was submitted); - Comments received pursuant to the Public Notices and the response from the local government; - Evidence the Request for Release of Funds was submitted to DCA, and - Release of Funds Letter from DCA.